The Skinny (magazine)

-The Skinny is a 72-page monthly and bi-monthly publication distributed in approximately 1,450 establishments throughout the cities of Dundee, Edinburgh, Glasgow in Scotland and, from 2013 to 2017, Manchester, Liverpool and Leeds in the north of England.
-Founded in 2005, the magazine features interviews and articles on music, art, film, comedy and other aspects of culture.
+The Skinny is a monthly free magazine distributed in venues throughout the cities of Dundee, Edinburgh and Glasgow in Scotland.
+Founded in 2005, the magazine features interviews and articles on music, art, film, comedy and other aspects of culture across Scotland and beyond.

 History

 The Skinny was founded and launched in 2005 as a free Edinburgh and Glasgow listings magazine.
 From the outset, the magazine secured interviews with high-profile music acts, including Mogwai, Pearl Jam, Wu-Tang Clan, DJ Shadow and Muse as well as becoming early champions for Scottish bands such as Frightened Rabbit and The Twilight Sad.

 In August 2006, The Skinny formed a partnership with established Edinburgh Festival magazine Fest.
 The first year of this partnership saw the publication renamed SkinnyFest, before it reverted to the title Fest in 2007.